Submit to Marketplace

 - Extraneous files.
 If you are using extra libraries or assets, that's cool, but your add-on does not need every example for rad_gallery.js included.
 Mac users, this includes "dot underscore" files.

 - Abandoned submissions will be removed.
-Unapproved items with no activity from the developer for 30 days (uploading new versions, posting messages) will be marked for deletion and removed in 7 days without warning.
+Unapproved items with no activity from the developer for a few weeks (uploading new versions, posting messages) will be removed without warning.
 You are welcome to re-submit your work.

 A few tips to help you succeed.